Trayvon Martin Shooting Fast Facts

 (CNN)Here's a look at the February 2012 shooting death of 17-year-old Trayvon Martin.
-Former neighborhood watch captain George Zimmerman was acquitted of the crime in July 2013.
+Former neighborhood watch captain George Zimmerman was acquitted in the July 2013 case.

 Facts:

-Trayvon Benjamin Martin, born February 5, 1995, was a 17-year-old African-American high school student who lived in Miami Gardens, Florida, with his mother Sybrina Fulton.
-In February 2012, Martin was visiting his father Tracy Martin in Sanford, Florida, after receiving a ten-day suspension from Krop Senior High School.
+Trayvon Benjamin Martin, born February 5, 1995, was a 17-year-old African-American high school student who lived in Miami Gardens, Florida, with his mother, Sybrina Fulton.
+In February 2012, Martin was visiting his father, Tracy Martin in Sanford, Florida, after receiving a ten-day suspension from Krop Senior High School.
 The suspension stemmed from the discovery of drug residue in Martin's book bag.

-Trayvon Benjamin Martin, born February 5, 1995, was a 17-year-old African-American high school student who lived in Miami Gardens, Florida, with his mother Sybrina Fulton.
-In February 2012, Martin was visiting his father Tracy Martin in Sanford, Florida, after receiving a ten-day suspension from Krop Senior High School.
+Trayvon Benjamin Martin, born February 5, 1995, was a 17-year-old African-American high school student who lived in Miami Gardens, Florida, with his mother, Sybrina Fulton.
+In February 2012, Martin was visiting his father, Tracy Martin in Sanford, Florida, after receiving a ten-day suspension from Krop Senior High School.
 The suspension stemmed from the discovery of drug residue in Martin's book bag.

 George Michael Zimmerman, born October 5, 1983, was a part-time student at Seminole State College and a neighborhood watch captain at the Retreat at Twin Lakes gated community in Sanford, Florida, at the time of the shooting.
 He is the son of Robert and Gladys Zimmerman.